Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: Conclusion

 \section{Conclusion}

 Our analysis of the current state of the art revealed that most research focuses on applying large language models (LLMs) in evolutionary computation and search-based software engineering (SBSE), leaving many research opportunities to explore other FMs, like vision language models and multimodal FMs.
 We also noted some initial, yet immature, efforts in using LLMs for SBSE, SBSE for LLMs, and their combined application to solve various software engineering problems.
 Building on these insights, we presented a roadmap outlining forward-looking opportunities and research directions, focusing on the potential synergy between SBSE and FMs.
-In this context, we analyzed the current research landscape, existing challenges, and promising research opportunities, organizing our analysis around five key aspects: \begin{inparaenum}[(1)] \item leveraging FMs for SBSE design, \item applying FMs to complement SBSE in SE problems, \item utilizing SBSE to address FM challenges, \item adapting SBSE practices for FMs tailored to SE activities, and \item exploring the interplay between SBSE and FMs. \end{inparaenum} For empirical evaluations involving the integrated use of SBSE and FMs, we presented key challenges that require further attention from the research community.
-Furthermore, we explored the future of SBSE in the context of FMs using McLuhan's Tetrad and identified research opportunities to take advantage of their synergistic potential for addressing challenges in emerging domains, covering autonomous driving systems, robotics, AI-enabled systems, Internet of Things, and quantum computing.
+In this context, we analyzed the current research landscape, existing challenges, and promising research opportunities, organizing our analysis around three key aspects: